sindresorhus/got/readme.md

 ### Advanced HTTPS API

-Note: If the request is not HTTPS these options will be ignored.
+Note: If the request is not HTTPS, these options will be ignored.

 ##### https.certificateAuthority